aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:CreateScene
 ```

-## Step 4: Create Nodes
+## Create Nodes

-Create left and right nodes within the scene.
-Adjust the translation of the left node.
+Add two child nodes to the scene – one will stay straight, the other will receive the twist.

 ```java
 // ExStart:CreateNodes